Best Gyms for Travelers 2023: Top 5 Gyms at Any Location

 Planet Fitness offers clean and spacious facilities with friendly staff and a variety of high-quality cardio and strength equipment at all locations.
 The locker rooms have showers, changing areas, and lockers.

 Another thing travelers will appreciate is the Judgement Free Zone, which is evident in every Planet Fitness location.
-This ensures the company provides a comfortable, relaxed, and inclusive environment for all members.
+This ensures the company provides a comfortable, relaxed, and inclusive environment for all members looking for the best gym atmosphere.

-With 2,300 locations nationwide, we think Planet Fitness is a great fit for van life travelers.
+With 2,300 locations nationwide, we think Planet Fitness is a great fit for van life travelers in search of the best gym coverage.

 To get the most out of your experience, we recommend downloading the Planet Fitness mobile app, which is like a gym in your pocket.
 This handy tool has workout videos, tutorials, a location finder, and a crowd meter that allows you to check the club’s occupancy before coming in.